Combitech/codefarm/README.md

 The *baseline specification* specifies what to collect before generating a baseline using the following parameters:
 * **collectType** Which type to collect
 * **criteria** A boolean expression using [boolean-parser](https://www.npmjs.com/package/boolean-parser) matching tags on type instances.
-For example criteria equal to `"step:CG:success AND !step:Test:fail"` will match type instances of type *collectType* that have tag `step:CG:success` but misses tag `step:Test:fail`.
 * **limit** How many type instances to collect
 * **latest** TODO

+For example a *baseline specification* with a *criteria* equal to `"step:CG:success AND !step:Test:fail"` will match type instances of type *collectType* that have tag `step:CG:success` but misses tag `step:Test:fail`.

 When a *step* is finished all type instances included in the baseline content that triggered the step is taged with a tag of the format `step:STEP_NAME:STEP_STATUS` (e.g. `step:CG:success`, `step:Test:fail`, ...)